 Whether you are searching for a safe neighborhood, one that is socially buzzing or close to reputable schools, Tucson residential hubs do not disappoint.
-Recommended here are the best neighborhoods to invest in or rent properties:
+Here, we recommend the best neighborhoods to invest in or rent properties:

 Since El Presidio is steeped in history and culture, it offers the ideal setting to raise a family in downtown Tucson.
 Homes vary in size, style, and pricing, so you have the luxury of choice.

 For your children, there exist renowned schools where they can receive a quality education, attend family-friendly events, and dine in family-run restaurants.

 Another desirable neighborhood in Tucson is Armory Park, as it caters to senior citizens and children.
 For example, the Senior Center located here offers fun activities and assists the elderly.

 There are many good schools in the vicinity and even a children’s museum.Well-constructed homes here are available in Victorian, Greek Revival, Anglo Territorial, and Queen Anne styles.

 North of downtown Tucson, Dunbar/Spring is home to a vibrant community with shops and restaurants just a walk away from many residential properties.
 The churches and social service establishments within Dunbar/Spring lend a sense of purpose for the residents.

 Parks, shopping centers, theatres, and restaurants provide welcome entertainment.
 Depending on your budget, you can opt for an independent bungalow or an apartment.
 Schools like Mexicayotl Academy Charter, John Spring Junior High, and Martin lay a solid foundation for your growing kids.